MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_azure_sspr.md

 17. Close the Users window by selecting the **X** at the top right corner of the page.

-18. Keep the  contoso Overview window open as you will use it in the subsequent task.
+18. Keep the  Contoso Overview window open as you will use it in the subsequent task.

 #### Task 2: In this task you, as the admin, will learn how to configure Password reset for users, including configuration of the types of authentication methods to use.